-We have paid Raymond James & Associates, Inc. a retainer fee of \$50,000, as well as an additional fee of \$50,000 for rendering the fairness opinion.
+We have agreed to pay Raymond James & Associates, Inc. a retainer fee of \$50,000, as well as an additional fee of \$50,000 for rendering a fairness opinion.
 If the transaction is consummated, Raymond James & Associates, Inc. will receive an additional fee of approximately \$450,000.
 We have also agreed to reimburse Raymond James & Associates, Inc. for its reasonable out-of-pocket expenses and to provide customary indemnification protection to Raymond James & Associates, Inc. In the ordinary course of business, Raymond James & Associates, Inc. may trade in our securities for its own account and for the accounts of its customers and, accordingly, may at any time hold a long or short position in such securities.
-Except as set forth here, we have not engaged in any other material relationships with Raymond James & Associates, Inc. during the past two years.